Are you an honor student who is still unsure of your readiness to take the UPCAT?

-- Download or create your own flashcards to help you remember key terms, concepts, and formulas.
+- Download or create flashcards to help you remember key terms, concepts, and formulas.

 - As with the math subtest, don’t just rely on memorization when studying scientific formulas.
 Understand them by heart and practice applying them to test questions with real-life scenarios.

 - Challenge yourself by answering difficult questions containing graphs and data from scientific research.
 These often appear in the actual UPCAT.

 - There are relatively fewer questions from Physics than from other scientific subjects, but this may vary from year to year.
 Use critical thinking skills to analyze situations and come up with the best answers.

 - While the Science subtest usually has an even distribution of questions for all subjects, recent UPCAT takers claim that they encountered more Earth Science-related questions.
 However, UPCAT questions are different every year so instead of letting recent trends influence how you review for the exam, take them with a grain of salt and allot an equal amount of review time to each Science subject.

 - Don’t develop the habit of simply memorizing Science concepts.
 Most of the UPCAT questions in this subtest are application-based meaning they will test your comprehension of ideas/concepts when applied in real-world situations, something you won’t develop if you only rely on popular reviewers (e.g., Tome of Knowledge) containing shortcuts/summaries with no context whatsoever.

 - Each time you study a concept, try to discuss it in your own words either in writing or through storytelling.
 This way, you will remember them better and won’t fall victim to tricky questions.

 - UPCAT Science Practice Test (Set 1): Questions | Answers